-Under certain provisions of the American Recovery and Reinvestment Act of 2009 (ARRA), federal incentive payments are available to hospitals, physicians and certain other professionals when they adopt, implement or upgrade certified Electronic Health Record (EHR) technology and become "meaningful users," as defined under ARRA, of EHR technology in ways that demonstrate improved quality, safety, and effectiveness of care.
+Under certain provisions of the American Recovery and Reinvestment Act of 2009 (ARRA), Federal incentive payments are available to hospitals, physicians and certain other professionals when they adopt, implement or upgrade certified Electronic Health Record (EHR) technology and become "meaningful users," as defined under ARRA, of EHR technology in ways that demonstrate improved quality, safety, and effectiveness of care.
 Incentive payments are paid out over varying transitional schedules depending on the type of incentive (Medicare and Medicaid) and recipient (hospital or eligible provider).
-Eligible hospitals can attest for both Medicare and Medicaid incentives, eligible hospitals receive payments over four years.
+Eligible hospitals can attest for both Medicare and Medicaid incentives.
+For Medicare incentives, eligible hospitals receive payments over four years.
 For Medicaid incentives, eligible hospitals receive payments have been attested to.
-These amounts are included as a component of grant revenue in the accompanying statements of revenue, expenses, and changes in net position.
+These amounts are included as a component of grant revenues in the accompanying statements of revenues, expenses, and changes in net position.
+The Medical Center anticipates no future incentive payments.